matanatkhalil/Voice-Controlled-Todo-App/README.md

 ## Features
 - Add tasks by typing and pressing Enter
-- Speak tasks and app adds them to the list as the project uses the Web Speech API for voice-controlled task input
+- Speak a task, and it will be added to the list as the app uses the Web Speech API for voice-controlled task input
+- Visual feedback (mic icon changes when listening)
+- Alert displayed when the browser doesn't support speech
 - Click the green circle to mark tasks as complete
 - Long tasks automatically wrap
 - "Clear Now" button to reset everything
 - Serene, focus-friendly design with custom background
+- Deployed to Netlify

 ## What I Learned & Practiced
 - Perfect vertical centering with `align-items: center` on multi-line flex items